ryandeussing/jimhopper/_child-abuse/failure-to-protect.md

 > Concluding that protecting a child is just too costly

 In addition, if the person to be accused has high status or wields power or authority in the group, it may not just be fear getting in the way, but also deeply ingrained values and beliefs about obeying authority figures.
-And when the person under suspicion has protected or stood by others in previous difficult situations, a genuine fear of being “disloyal” may be particularly challenging.
+And when the person under suspicion has protected or stood by others in previous difficult situations, a genuine fear of being 'disloyal' may be particularly challenging.

 Reluctance to acknowledge betrayal.
 When an individual who is loved or admired harms a child, the powerful sense of betrayal is felt not just by the child, but also by everyone else who trusted or respected that person.
 For both children and adults, acknowledging such a betrayal can threaten their overall sense of safety in the world.